 Q- When do I need to take the SAT/ ACT?

 A- Generally speaking, we recommend students spend their freshmen and sophomore years preparing to take the ACT or SAT during their junior year.
 They may do things such as take the PSAT in October of the 9th, 10th and 11th grade year.
-They can supplement that with a possible prep course, self-study using a practice booklet, or a number of other aids.
+They can supplement that with a possible prep course, self-study using a practice booklet, or a number of other aids or online resources.
 Then, in the Spring, they should start taking the actual test.

 Q- How do I send my SAT results to all of the CSU's?